bitaxis/rack-cas-rails/README.md

 ## Helper Methods

-The rack-cas-rails gem also augments the ApplicationHelper module with these methods:
+The rack-cas-rails gem also adds these helper methods:

   * login_url
   * logout_url